 The wetlands sprawled across hundreds of square miles of the Grand Prairie.
 The land that became Champaign and Ford counties was typical.
 Scientists estimate that 40 to 45 percent of the area as a whole was once wetlands, including what is now downtown Champaign, which was a slough.

-“Swamp” is widely used metaphorically to describe much of the Grand Prairie, but the vicinity of modern Kankakee the term was all too accurate. limestone outcrops that formed a natural dam across the Kankakee River near Momence backed up water into the river’s upper basin, like water spreading out over a basement floor from a stopped-up drain.
-Water lay one to four feet deep atop 400,000 acres for as much as nine months of the year over the river’s basin, reaching east into Indiana to South Bend.
+“Swamp” is widely used metaphorically to describe much of the Grand Prairie, but the vicinity of modern Kankakee the term was all too accurate.
+Limestone outcrops formed a natural dam across the Kankakee River near Momence and backed up water into the river’s upper basin as far as South Bend, Indiana, like water spreading out over a basement floor from a stopped-up drain.
+Water up to four feet deep lay atop 400,000 acres for as much as nine months of the year.
 The result was “the allmost impassible swamp of the Kankikee”—one of the largest marsh-swamp basins in the U.S.

 The U.S. Fish and Wildlife Service has drafted a controversial plan to further re-marsh the marsh by recreating a 30,000-acre Grand Kankakee Wildlife Refuge upstream from the Illinois border.
 The Indiana Nature Conservancy has begun by acquiring 7,300 acres of agricultural land that gradually will be restored to wetlands and prairie and added to adjacent lands already under protection—what the Conservancy calls one of the largest such projects in the country.

 An ambitious farmer encountering that vast and swampy tract must have felt like an idealist considering a career in Illinois politics.
 Bogged-down wagons, flooded fields—the problems caused by poor surface drainage had no end.
 Etymologist Virgil Vogel insists that proprietors of the Champaign County town of Tolono may have made up a history to explain their choice of name, about how a band of Indian hunters declined to camp here after their chief surveyed the flat, marshy terrain and declared: “Too low; no.” The tale came to be “devoutly believed” by the town’s oldest inhabitants, and no wonder.
-Anyone who had tried to farm thereabouts would have found it plenty plausible, as would any etymologists who tried to plant corn in the spring.
+Anyone who had tried to farm thereabouts would have found it plenty plausible after trying to plant corn.

-Some immigrants brought experience suited to the task of settling such a soggy paradise.
-The Iroquois County village of Danforth was settled by 30 families from the Netherlands who had been induced by a promoter to settle on some of his 27,000 acres of swampland.
+Some immigrants to Illinois brought experience suited to the task of settling such a soggy paradise.
+The Iroquois County village of Danforth was settled by thirty families from the Netherlands who had been induced by a promoter to settle on some of his 27,000 acres of swampland.
 German East Frisian immigrants who settled near Flatville and Gifford in Champaign County also had learned how to farm such land at home.
-But most immigrants were innocent of hydrologic principles, and in any event lacked the capital to ditch and tile large tracts.
+But most immigrants lacked the capital to ditch and tile large tracts.
 Drying out the prairie did not begin in earnest until 1879 when the state legislature authorized the creation of drainage districts empowered to tax local land to pay for such work.
 In Champaign County alone, some 120 drainage districts eventually covered 85 percent of the county.

 Today whole townships are underlain with tiles, which empty into an extensive network of surface drainage ditches.
 The names of the “streams” on a modern map of the Grand Prairie—bearing such names as Ditch No. 3 or Hammond Mutual Ditch—suggest the degree to which the stream system has been augmented by humans.
 Also, more than half the stream reaches within some parts of the Grand Prairie have been cleared of fallen trees and “channelized,” or straightened, to facilitate the movement of water of the land.